-See also Taxation Determination TD 2003/12: What activities are 'seasonally dependent agronomic activities' for the purposes of section 82 KZMG of the Income Tax Assessment Act 1936?
+See also Taxation Determination TD 2003/12 - Income tax: what activities are 'seasonally dependent agronomic activities' for the purposes of section 82KZMG of the Income Tax Assessment Act 1936?.

 WHAT IS THE ESTABLISHMENT PERIOD?

 The establishment period for the planting of trees starts on the day when the first seasonally dependent agronomic activity is done and ends on the later of: